wmaynard/leaderboard-service/LEADERBOARD_MANAGEMENT.md

 * The **playersPerShard** controls how many players can be assigned to a particular leaderboard before a new shard of it is created.
 This is currently a placeholder for future functionality.
 * The **startTime** determines when a leaderboard is eligible to receive scores.
 This is a Unix timestamp.
 * The **tierCount** determines how many leaderboards will actually be created.
 When leaderboards hit rollover, players can be promoted or demoted to different tiers.
 A value greater than 0 is required.
+* A **rolloversInSeason**, the count for the number of times a leaderboard can reset before issuing seasonal rewards and resetting tiers.
+A value of -1 keeps seasons turned off.
+* A **maxTierOnSeasonEnd**, an optional number that prevents players from being kicked down to the bottom tier when a season ends.

 Leaderboards are passed as an array of objects.
 Here's our sample request so far: